Pyprohly/reddit-api-doc-notes/docs/api-reference/user.rst

    "hide_from_robots","boolean",""
    "icon_img","string","Avatar image.
 E.g., `https://www.redditstatic.com/avatars/avatar_default_01_A5A4A4.png`."
    "is_employee","boolean","Is a Reddit admin."
-   "is_friend","boolean","Whether the user is a friend of the current user."
+   "is_friend","boolean","Whether the user is a friend of the current user.
+If there is no user context, always false."
    "is_mod","boolean","Is a moderator of any subreddit."
+   "is_blocked","boolean","True if the current account has blocked this user.
+If there is no user context, always false."
+   "is_suspended","?boolean","This field only exists if the user is suspended (in which case it will be true), or if the user matches the current user context (in which case it will likely be false).

+   When a user is suspended, only a small number of fields are returned.
+See :ref:`Get by name <user-get-by-name>`."
    "name","string","The user account name.
 E.g., `""spez""`"
    "verified","boolean",""
    "subreddit","object","See :ref:`Subreddit sub-object <user-subreddit>`."